badoo/RIBs/documentation/routing/routing.md

 On the other hand, since now there's a finite set, we can cover all the possibilities with exhaustive Kotlin ```when``` expressions, and can do the construction ourselves.

-**This means, that the framework can ask our client code to construct children, and we can use non-empty arg constructors in a natural and compile-time safe way.**
+**This means, that the framework can expect our client code to be able to construct all children, and we can use non-empty arg constructors in a natural and compile-time safe way.**

 No ```FragmentFactory``` or other hacks are needed.

-## Manipulating routing

-TODO cut this
-// Now that we've covered how to define and how to resolve possible routings, let's see how to trigger a change in the current routing.
-//
-// Remember this part of the snippet?
-// ```kotlin
-// internal class MainScreenRouter(
-//     routingSource: RoutingSource<Configuration> = TODO() // <-- we'll talk about this shortly
-// ): Router<Configuration>(
-//     routingSource = routingSource
-// )
-// ```
-//
-// The ```RoutingSource``` type here is our source of information for the ```Router```.
-//
-// It's something the framework can observe to detect changes in the current routing.
-In practice, we will want to:
-//  1. have an implementation of it passed to our business logic, so that we can manipulate it on one end
-//  2. have the same instance passed to our ```Router``` so that it can observe the changes on the other end

-See the next chapter for an implementation of the ```RoutingSource``` you might already be familiar with: the [Back stack](backstack.md)